Frequently Asked Questions

 Most courses provide a discussion board where you can post questions and topics for

 other students.
 In addition, some courses offer a live chat feature where you can

 converse with your fellow students.

 For most courses, you will need to purchase a textbook.
 Check the course syllabus for specific requirements.
-Textbooks may be purchased on the APSU Bookstore page for APSU students or the TN eCampus Bookstore page for TN eCampus students.
+Textbooks may be purchased on the APSU Bookstore page.

 Information about technology for digital learning is available on our website.
 Please review carefully and always review your course syllabus for course specific requirements.